Lee Gueller shares expert advice for couriers, from handling late payments to building trust, so you can grow your courier business.

 Reliability is one of the most important qualities in a courier.
 Accept jobs promptly and update shippers regularly to show you’re dependable.

 Shippers want to know they can count on you.
-Whether it’s a simple update about your ETA or confirming you’ve delivered a package, these small actions make a big difference.
+Whether it’s a simple update about your ETA or confirming you’ve delivered a package, these small actions make a big difference in building trust as a courier.
 This is especially helpful when handling return loads, where efficient communication can secure more work.

 Late payments can be frustrating, but staying calm will help you resolve the issue faster.
 Start with a friendly reminder, and only escalate if needed.

-Going the extra mile for shippers and customers will set you apart in a competitive market.
+Going the extra mile for shippers and customers will set your independent courier company apart in a competitive market.
 Whether it’s being flexible with delivery times or proactively updating customers about delays, these actions leave a lasting impression.

 Great service doesn’t just secure repeat business—it also boosts your feedback scores.
 Better feedback means more opportunities for owner-driver jobs and a stronger reputation in the industry.